raz0red/jsvecx/README.md

 Overview
 --------------------------------------------

-JSVecX i a JavaScript port of the VecX emulator.
+JSVecX is a JavaScript port of the VecX emulator.
 The emulator was ported from the original C version as developed by Valavan Manohararajah to JavaScript and the HTML5 canvas element (no flash or other plugins are required).